-Installing a car amplifier is already enough of a job without having to worry about where to find the right wire and installation accessories.
+Installing a car amplifier is already enough work without having to worry about finding the right wire & parts.
 What you might not know is that there are some gimmicks being played by some companies and you could end up getting ripped off!
-Finding a good amp wiring kit requires knowing what to look for and I can help.

 What makes a good amp wiring kit?